-As part of its Safeguarding duty, the Trust has put in place filtering and monitoring to try to ensure children are safe when accessing the internet in school.
 The Trust's network uses filtering software for all website activity, and appropriate age restrictions applied.
-The Safeguarding team receives reports on staff and pupil use of the School's network and online activity.
+At Hampton School, the Online Safety Officer receives reports on pupil use of the School's network and online activity and the Deputy Heads receive reports on staff use of the School's network and online activity.
+Should the need arise, the Safeguarding Team and Heads of Year are informed of any misuse and conversations are had with the relevant pupils.
+At HPP&P these protocols are carried out by the DSL and the DDSL.
 In addition, the Trust has safeguarding screen-capture software that records monitors key phrases and images to ensure content accessed via the School network is appropriate.